IMMIGRATION LAW

 Why submit a petition to remove conditions of the 10-year card?

-The tricky part is that you cannot send in the renewal earlier than 6 months prior to the expiration date.
-However, the current processing times to renew green card is about one year or more.
-So what happens when you have about 6 months of expired green card, but have not received the new one.
-Check out the Frequently asked questions below.
+The tricky part is that you cannot send in the Green Card Renewal Application earlier than 6 months prior to the expiration date.
+However, the current processing times for US Green Card Renewal is about one year or more.
+So what happens when you have about 6 months of expired Green Card, but have not received the new one?
+Check out the frequently asked questions below.
+The application for the ten-year Green Card renewal is the I-90 application.

 What should I expect once I submit the I-90 application?